-Witnesses from LOL, Swiss Valley, Cass-Clay, MMPC, and DFA Central Council, all appearing on behalf of Mid-West, et al., testified in support of Proposal 2.
-Many of the witnesses testified that their respective organizations engage in the practice of de-pooling when it is advantageous but that they recognize that the practice has a negative impact on the PPD and creates disorderly marketing conditions.
-Consequently, they are of the opinion that while a moderate level of depooling should be tolerated, a set of standards should be established to deter de-pooling to maintain orderly marketing conditions.
+Witnesses from LOL, Swiss Valley, Cass-Clay, MMPC, and DFA Central Council, all appearing on behalf of MidWest, et al., testified in support of Proposal 2.
+Many of the witnesses testified that their respective organizations engage in the practice of de-pooling when it is to their advantage but that they recognize that the practice has a negative impact on the PPD and creates disorderly marketing conditions.
+Consequently, they are of the opinion that while a moderate level of depooling should be tolerated, a set of standards should be established to deter de-pooling in order to maintain orderly marketing conditions.

 The Mid-West, et al., witnesses identified above expressed support for Proposal 2 as an acceptable and moderate approach to limiting the practice of de-pooling.
 The proposal would allow flexibility in making pooling decisions, explained the witnesses, but would also establish significant consequences for those who opt to de-pool large volumes of their producer milk supply.
-In this regard, the witnesses said that Proposal 2 would result in improving equity among handlers and among producers during times of price inversions.
+In this regard, the witnesses said that Proposal 2 would result in ensuring more equity among handlers and producers during times of price inversions.

 A DFA dairy farmer member, whose milk is pooled on the UMW order, testified in support of Proposal 2.
-The witness was of the opinion that if dairy farmers want to participate in the UMW marketwide pool and share in the revenue generated from the market, they should be prepared to service the market every month.
-When handlers engage in the practice of de-pooling their milk receipts, the witness said, severe price fluctuations and larger, negative PPDs result that negatively affect the price paid to pooled producers.
-The witness was of the opinion that the adoption of Proposal 2 would result in more stable pooled milk volumes and lessen the severe and volatile price changes that producers have experienced.
+The witness was of the opinion that if a dairy farmer wants to participate in the UMW marketwide pool and share in the revenue generated from the market, they should be prepared to service the market every month.
+When handlers engage in the practice of de-pooling their milk receipts, the witness said, the results are severe price fluctuations and larger negative PPDs that negatively impact the price paid to pooled producers.
+The witness was of the opinion that the adoption of Proposal 2 would result in more stable pooled milk volumes and consequently would lessen the severe and volatile price changes that producers have experienced.

 A dairy farmer appearing on behalf of MCMP, whose milk is pooled on the UMW order, testified in support of Proposal 2.
-The witness said that their farm income was reduced during May 2004 as a result of the negative \$1.97 per cwt PPD.
+The witness said that their farm income was negatively impacted during May 2004 as a result of the negative \$1.97 per cwt PPD.
 The witness added that neighboring farms that shipped milk to other handlers reported receiving a higher price for their milk.
 The opinion of the witness was that the practice of de-pooling has led to non-uniform prices received by farmers and that adoption of Proposal 2 would restore price equity among producers.